 2017 National Summit on Design & Urban Mobility

 On September 14, 2016, Pittsburgh Mayor Bill Peduto called an Uber and made history.
 At that moment, the mayor became the first customer to take a ride in a driverless car and changed the way we perceive the future of mobility.
 Given the rapid pace of autonomous and connected technological advancements in mobility, it won’t be long before rides like Mayor Peduto’s are no longer newsworthy but the norm.
-As advances in the deployment of autonomous vehicles increase, it is time to more deeply explore how these innovations will redefine mobility in – and the design of – cities.
+As advances in the deployment of autonomous vehicles increased, it was time to more deeply explore how these innovations will redefine mobility in – and the design of – cities.

-The National Summit on Design & Urban Mobility is an invitation-only event designed to help shape the national discussion on urban transportation, support the growing network of thought leaders around urban mobility issues, and provide actionable strategies for government officials and urban designers.
+The National Summit on Design & Urban Mobility was an invitation-only event designed to help shape the national discussion on urban transportation, support the growing network of thought leaders around urban mobility issues, and provide actionable strategies for government officials and urban designers.